Last updated on February 11th, 2022

 Planning a trip to Bora Bora?
 Be sure to check out an extensive list of Bora Bora travel resources and in-depth information about planning a trip to the islands of French Polynesia!

 Before we begin covering the list of the best places to stay in Bora Bora, it’s extremely important to understand the topography of the island.
 Bora Bora is a high island surrounded by a coral reef.
 Like all islands in this part of the Pacific, Bora Bora is gradually sinking.
-In fact, the island’s signature peaks are all that remain of the extinct volcano, which forms what is referred to as the “main island”.
+In fact, the island’s signature peaks are all that remains of the extinct volcano, which forms what is referred to as the “main island”.
 Surrounding the main island is a coral reef which, over the years, has slightly risen to form small landmasses known as “motu”.

 So as you may have already guessed, there’s a slight dilemma when choosing where to stay in Bora Bora, assuming that cost is of little factor.